September 29, 2025

 An ideal customer profile (ICP) is a hypothetical description of the type of company you want to sell to.
 You’re describing a business that’s highly likely to buy your products, stay loyal, and recommend you to others.

-To build this profile, you need to pick out certain characteristics of your ideal customer.
+To build this profile, you need to identify specific characteristics of your ideal customer.
 An ICP typically contains “firmographics” such as:

 An ICP should not be confused with a buyer persona, which describes the individuals within the company you’re targeting, defined by demographics such as role, function, seniority, and income.

-In addition to increasing revenue by targeting the right customers, ICPs also help align your pricing strategy with current and future customer needs.
+In addition to increasing revenue by targeting the right customers, ICPs also help align your pricing strategy with the current and future needs of your customers.
 All departments or teams should have a shared understanding of who the ideal customer is.

 Here are some steps toward creating an ideal customer profile: